Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Lakers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

 The Los Angeles Lakers are 6.5-point underdogs heading into Game 1 of the Western Conference Finals against the Denver Nuggets at Ball Arena on Tuesday, starting at 8:30 PM ET on ESPN.
-The matchup has an over/under of 222.5 points.
+The over/under is set at 222.5 for the matchup.

 Nuggets vs. Lakers Odds & Info